j-berg-au/BOUNDLESS/content/Rules/Tactical Combat/index.md

 ##### Slowing Terrain
 Exiting a space that is **Slowing Terrain** costs the same as moving 2 spaces.
 ##### Hazards
+Hazards are spaces on the battlefield that can inflict damage or conditions to those who move into them.
+A character is affected by a Hazard when they enter its space or start their turn there.
 ##### Falling

 ### Attacks & Damage